“Joyful, life-affirming and even a bit kick-ass feminist”

 The duo delight in bringing communities together; they run two community choirs (Wheelhouse Folk Choir and The Great Sea Choir) and also run their company Folk Singing Retreats which offers singing weekends for adults in Cornwall.

-The duo will be touring venues and festivals the UK and Scotland throughout 2022, including a residency with the new Songs of Separation ALL SING! project on the Isle of Lismore in August.
+The duo will be touring venues and festivals the UK and Scotland throughout 2022, and they have recently returned from a residency with the new Songs of Separation ALL SING! project on the Isle of Lismore.
+On the island 10 choir leaders created four new a cappella versions of songs from the Radio 2 Folk Award winning album of the same name, to be released in 2023 as a resource for choirs.